David Tennant: Early work

 Tennant made his professional acting debut while still in secondary school.
-When he was 16, he acted in an anti-smoking film made by the Glasgow Health Board which aired on television and was also screened in schools.
+When he was 16, he acted in an anti-smoking film made by the Glasgow Health Board which was shown on television and was also screened in schools.
 The following year, he played a role in an episode of Dramarama.
-Tennant's first professional role upon graduating from drama school was in a staging of The Resistible Rise of Arturo Ui co-starring Ashley Jensen; one of a few plays in which he performed as part of the agitprop 7:84 Theatre Company.
+Tennant's first professional role upon graduating from drama school was in a staging of The Resistible Rise of Arturo Ui co-starring Ashley Jensen, one of a few plays in which he performed as part of the agitprop 7:84 Theatre Company.
 He also made an early television appearance in the Scottish TV sitcom Rab C Nesbitt as a transgender barmaid called Davina.
 In the 1990s, he appeared in several plays at the Dundee Repertory Theatre.

 Tennant was awarded his first major TV role as Campbell Bain in the BBC Scotland drama series Takin' Over the Asylum (1994), after impressing director David Blair during filming of another drama – Strathblair (1992).
 As Tennant recalled from the audition, "they needed someone who could believably act 19 and bonkers".
 During filming of Takin' Over the Asylum he met comic actress and writer Arabella Weir.
 When he moved to London shortly afterwards, he lodged with Weir for five years and became godfather to her youngest child.
 He has subsequently appeared with Weir in many productions: as a guest in her spoof television series Posh Nosh, in the Doctor Who audio drama Exile (during which Weir played an alternative version of the Doctor), and as panellists on the West Wing Ultimate Quiz on More4 (Weir later guest-starred on Doctor Who itself after Tennant left the series).
-One of his earliest big-screen roles was in Jude (1996), in which he shared a scene with Christopher Eccleston, playing a drunken undergraduate who challenges Eccleston's Jude to prove his intellect.
+One of his earliest big-screen roles was in Jude (1996).